sneakysneak/docs/pages/utility-connectors/06-generic-webhook.md

 The Generic webhook can be used to link Cycles together.
 A step in Cyclr 1 can make a POST to a Webhook that has been set up to trigger Cycle 2.

-To set this up you will need to add custom fields to the the Generic Webhook connector (see below).
-The same fields will been to be added to both the POST in the HTTP Methods section and to the Webhook in the Webhooks section.
+To set this up you will need to add custom fields to the Generic Webhook connector (see below).
+Exactly he same fields will need to be added to both the POST in the HTTP Methods section and to the Webhook in the Webhooks section.

-You should then build both Cycles or Templates.
-Whe you add the Webhook trigger to Cycle 2 you will be given the URL to which the post should be made.
-This should be copied to the set up of the POST in Cycle 1 and added as the step setup mappings.
+You should then build both Cycles or Templates before making the linkage.
+When you add the Webhook trigger to Cycle 2 you will be given the URL to which the post should be made.
+This should be copied to the settings section of the POST in Cycle 1 and added to the field mappings.

 In testing of running this kind of structure you must start Cycle 2 before Cycle 1.
-If you don't do this there is the danger that the webhok receiver is not active before the POST has been made.
+If you do not do this there is the danger that the webhook receiver is not active before the POST has been made.

 In this example 2 Cycles have been used but the same procedure can be set up to chain together a whole series of Integrations.